FraxFinance/frax-standard-solidity/README.md

 # Misc

+### Use npm to install github dependencies
+Why: submodules dont provide lockfiles or commit binding.
+We need to be sure that we are running/deploying the exact same code across machines.<br>
+Why: Breaking changes are common and explicitly upgrading can prevent issues across machines

 ### Prefer node_module packages over github packages for secure code

 Why: Latest code can be unstable and npm packages are typically release candidates